 - You will be more confident.
 A lot of this comes from knowing who you have to pay (accounts payable), and who is going to pay you (accounts receivable), in the next 90 days.

-Do you want to keep close tabs on your cash flow?
+Do you need help to properly keep a close eye on your cash flow?

-The bottom line is that your business’ cash flow needs to be managed effectively in order for your business to thrive.
+The bottom line is that your business's cash flow needs to be managed effectively in order for your business to thrive.